sdayu/pumbaa/README.rst

 -----------
 This web site is a Pyramid framework based web application.
 We aims to follow `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_ as style guide for Python Code.
+The Pumbaa project uses the `gitflow <http://nvie.com/posts/a-successful-git-branching-model/>`_ model for branching.

 Join Us
 -------